 Partnering to create a powerful internal brand

-The battle lines between L&D and Communications teams are often drawn with a clash over internal branding.
-The communications team’s remit is to establish a corporate identity across the whole business that is consistent, uniform, and, usually the same internally as externally, and therefore may resist any suggestion of an internal brand.
+The battle lines between L&D and Marketing teams are often drawn with a clash over internal branding.
+The Marketing or Internal Communications team’s remit is to establish a corporate identity across the whole business that is consistent, uniform, and, usually the same internally as externally, and therefore may resist any suggestion of an internal brand.

 The L&D team, however, have to regularly promote their training ‘offer’ and having an internal brand to bring together all the different elements they are regularly pushing out can be helpful.